How did lockdown affect our health?

 These findings are reassuring because despite not using gyms, and our potentially higher reliance on convenience foods, our cholesterol levels seemed relatively unimpacted by the pandemic.
 Our Medichecks customers are obviously a healthy bunch and can rest assured that they made the right decisions for their cardiovascular health in lockdown.

 Medichecks’ Cholesterol Blood Test is a way to measure your blood cholesterol levels as well as determining your risk of heart disease based on the ratio of HDL to total cholesterol.
-This test is a simple finger prick test which can be done in the comfort of your own home.
+This test is a simple finger prick test that can be done in the comfort of your own home.

 High sensitivity-C reactive protein (CRP-HS) is a marker of inflammation in the body.
 Inflammation could be caused by many different things, including injury, disease (such as a cold), or simply muscle damage resulting from a workout.
 Despite being in a global pandemic, where we would expect more respiratory infections, inflammation reduced for most customers who tested it during the pandemic.